jackhassenzahl/SpotFetch/README.md

 Also if using a venv, make sure you activate it before each launch of the app.

-## Using SpotFetch on Android :
+## Using mp3ify on Android :

-since SpotFetch is just a python program, you can run it on any machine with python installed, you can run it on Android via [Termux](https://f-droid.org/en/packages/com.termux/) ( you can also find Termux on Google play ), after installation follow these commands :
+since mp3ify is just a python program, you can run it on any machine with python installed, you can run it on Android via [Termux](https://f-droid.org/en/packages/com.termux/) ( you can also find Termux on Google play ), after installation follow these commands :

 - Upgrade your system packages :